Recent Advances in Reinforcement Learning in Finance: The Basics of Reinforcement Learning

 Given some samples $(s,a,r,s')$ obtained by following a policy $\pi$, the agent can update her estimate of the value function $V^{\pi}$ (defined in \eqref{equ: singlev}) at the $(n+1)$-th iteration by

 with some initialization of the value function $V^{\pi,(0)}$.
 Here $\beta_n(s,a)$ is the learning rate at iteration $n+1$ which balances the weighting between the current estimate and the new estimate.
 The quantity $\beta_n$ can be a constant, can depend on the current state $s$, or even depend on the observed samples up to iteration $n+1$.
+Algorithm \ref{alg:TD} provides some pseudo-code for an implementation of the TD method.
 Equation \eqref{eq:TD_update} is sometimes referred to as a TD(0) method.
 This is a special case of a TD$(\lambda)$ method (for some $\lambda \in [0,1]$) which is a combination of TD learning (with weight $\lambda$) and a Monte Carlo method (with weight $1-\lambda$).
 Here a Monte Carlo method indicates a simulation-based method to calculate the value function with a longer period of data (in the episode-by-episode sense) rather than a single sample in each update.
 See Section \ref{sec:REINFORCE} for a detailed discussion of the REINFORCE method which is an example of such a Monte Carlo method.
 Equation \eqref{eq:TD_update} is also referred to as a one-step TD method as it only uses information from one update step of the system.
 There are multi-step TD methods; see Chapter 7 and Chapter 12 in \cite{suttonbarto} for more details.

 The TD update in \eqref{eq:TD_update} can also be written as

 The term $\delta_n$, commonly called the TD error, measures the difference between the estimated value at $s$ and the better estimate $r+\gamma V^{\pi,(n)}(s')$, which is often called the TD target in the literature.
 The TD error and TD target are two important components in analyzing the convergence of the approximate value function and arise in various forms in the reinforcement learning literature.